nicercode/EnvironmentalComputing/README.md

 # There are various blogdown::check_ functions, check_site() does it all-in-one
 ```

-This function will prompt to you fix your issues, usually you need to
+This function will prompt to you fix your issues, usually you will need
-remove incompatible files, restart RStudio and use again.
+to remove incompatible files, restart RStudio and use again.
 No worries!

 If you are already previewing your site, you will notice upon saving
 your .rmd, the site will usually dynamically update itself but its good